To pass this unit, please study the 20 vocabulary words below.

 UK

-A person who reveals secret information about an organization's illegal or immoral activity to the public.
+a person who reveals secret information about an organization's illegal or immoral activity to the public

 USA